apexfarm/ApexDI/README.md

 ### 1.1 Performance Benchmark

+The performance benchmark is carried under DEBUG debug level in Developer sandbox.

+1. Register 100 different service types with `transient` lifetime.
+2. Resolve 100 service instances for _EACH UNIQUE_ service type registered above for the first time.
+The slowness is caused the type conversion by `Type.forName(String)`.
+3. Resolve 100 service instances for each service type registered above for second time.
+Subsequent instantiations are noticeably faster, because the converted types are cached for reuse.
+4. A simple call to `new Something()` for 100 times.

 |               | 1.
 Register 100 Service Types | 2.
 Resolve 100 Services 1st Time | 3.
 Resolve 100 Services 2nd Time | 4.
 New 100 Services |
 | ------------- | ----------------------------- | -------------------------------- | -------------------------------- | ------------------- |
 | **Time (ms)** | ~6                            | ~160                             | ~16                              | ~1                  |
 | **CPU Time**  | ~6                            | ~110                             | ~16                              | ~1                  |

-The performance benchmark is performed under Apex debug level: DEBUG, in Developer Edition.
-Here are the explanations for above results:

-1. **Register 100 Service Types**: Register 100 different service types with `transient` lifetime.
-2. **Resolve 100 Services 1st Time**: Resolve 100 service instances for _EACH UNIQUE_ service type registered above for the first time.
-The slowness has nothing to do with lifetimes such as `transient` or `singleton`, but caused the type conversion from string, i.e. `Type.forName(String)`.
-3. **Resolve 100 Services 2nd Time**: Resolve 100 service instances for each service type registered above for second time.
-The subsequent instantiations of same services are noticeably faster, because the converted types are cached for reuse.
-4. **New 100 Services**: A simple call to `new Something()` for 100 times.

 ### 1.2 Performance Consideration

-1. Interfaces and abstractions registered with `addTransient('IAccountService', 'AccountService')` are always treated as strings internally, in order to avoid performance degradation from type conversion.
-Therefore, feel free to use as many interfaces as needed, and that is also a best practice.
+1. Interfaces and abstractions registered with `addTransient('IAccountService', 'AccountService')` have no impact to the performance, and should not be counted as the 100 services above.
+Therefore feel free to use as many interfaces as needed, this is a best practice.
-2. Usually in a single transaction, it won't involve 100 unique service types.
-And also once a service type is realized, it will be reused to spawn subsequent instances.
-Therefore, please do not hesitate to use `transient` lifetime when appropriate.
+2. Usually in a single transaction, it won't involve 100 unique service type resolution.
+And also once a service type is realized, it will be reused to spawn more instances.
+Therefore please do not hesitate to use `transient` lifetime when appropriate.
 3. For a project with 1K services, we can still register all of them together into one DI container.
-Assume each transaction will realize 20 unique services on average.
-The total warmup time for each transaction will be **~110 ms**.
+Assume each transaction will realize 20 unique services on average, the total warmup time for each transaction will be **~110 ms**.
    1. The time spent for type registration is proportional to above benchmark, so for 1K services it will take ~60 ms.
    2. The time spent for first time resolution is not proportional to above, to resolve 20 services out of the 1K services registered, it will take ~50 ms.
 4. However It is strongly recommended to use modules ([jump to section](#4-modules)) to limit the number of registered services under 100, including services registered inside dependent modules.
-Assume each transaction will realize 20 unique services on average.
-The total warmup time for each transaction will be **~50 ms**.
+Assume each transaction will realize 20 unique services on average, the total warmup time for each transaction will be **~50 ms**.

 ## 2. Services